Skip to content

 A breathtaking moment during the sunset, Kota Kinabalu, Sabah, Malaysia

 You can fly directly from your hometown to here if you do not intend to go further or book a flight from Kuala Lumpur.
 For more adventure, join a cruise trip and sail to the coast of Kota Kinabalu.
-And plan to stay in Sabah for at least five days, many things are in store waiting for you, and you are invited to embark on one of the exciting excursions.
+Plan to stay in Sabah for at least five days; many things await you, and you are invited to embark on one of the exciting excursions.

-Travel on a budget!
-Easy, we can take you in as well.
+Travel on a budget?
+Easy—we can take you in as well.
 Sabah is a fantastic destination for travellers of all types since it is home to many superb resorts and hotels.
 You can locate lodging that is welcoming and family-oriented.
-A large number of hostels, many of which provide excellent service and are not exclusively for lone travellers, may be found at the same time.
+At the same time, a large number of hostels, many of which provide excellent service and are not exclusively for lone travellers, may be found.

 Learn more about the easier way to explore Sabah and join our guide to the best attractions and landmarks you should check out.